n0rb33rt/n0rb33rt/README.md

 Java developer
 --------------

-I am a Java developer with a strong expertise in the Spring framework.
+I am a Java developer with a strong experience in the Spring framework.
 Throughout my journey, I have acquired comprehensive knowledge in various aspects of Spring, including Spring Security, Spring MVC, Spring Boot, and Spring Data JPA with Hibernate.
 I have a deep understanding of crucial concepts such as dependency injection and inversion of control, which form the backbone of the Spring framework.

 *   🌍  I'm based in Lviv, Ukraine
 *   ✉️  You can contact me at [n0rb3rt.work@gmail.com](mailto:n0rb3rt.work@gmail.com)